 31. Princess Cora and the Crocodile

 A story of finding yourself and what it means to have fun, discover new things and explore with an unlikely companion.
-Princess Cora is tired of being told how to spend every day, ALL day by her parents, so she asked for help from her fairy godmother.
+Princess Cora is tired of being told how to spend every day, ALL day by her parents, so she asks for help from her fairy godmother.
 Little does she know what form of help will come in.

 32. The Infamous Ratsos